websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-page-sets.md

 # Configuring Page Sets

-Page Sets are a grouping of pages in a Site; these pages can be either Public or Private pages.
-Users can configure Page Set settings which apply to all its pages and thus override options at the Site level.
-However, [customizations to an individual page](./page-configuration-ui-reference.md) override those for the Page Set.
+[Page Sets](../understanding-pages/understanding-pages.md#page-sets) are a grouping of pages in a Site; these pages can be either Public or Private pages.
+Settings configured for a Page Set apply to all pages in the page set and override options at the site level.
+[Customizations to individual pages](./page-configuration-ui-reference.md) override those for the page set.

 To access the Page Sets' settings,